William Frank Isbell

 - Died July 15, 1941 in Wichita, KS USA

-Frank Isbell played ten seasons in the major leagues and was part of the 1906 Chicago White Sox that beat the great 1906 Cubs to win the 1906 World Series.
+Frank Isbell played ten seasons in the major leagues and was part of the 1906 Chicago White Sox that beat the great 1906 Chicago Cubs to win the 1906 World Series.
 He also had an excellent year in 1905, with a 149 Adjusted OPS.
-He led the league in stolen bases in 1901 with 52, in his first season as a major league regular.
+He led the American League in stolen bases in 1901 with 52, in his first season as a major league regular.
 He is one of a small number of players to have played all nine positions on the field during his career.

 Minor League Beginnings